Capture competes with fission and generates radioactivity

 Fission competes with radiative captures for a handful of nuclei.
 These radiative captures can be viewed as failed fission.
 The percentage of losses by radiative capture is an important feature of fissile nuclei.

-ALSO : Slow neutrons
+Slow and fast neutrons